Lesterpaintstheworld/terminal-velocity/final_text/act2/act2_outline.md

 ## Character Development
 - Deepen character arcs, particularly focusing on emotional evolution and ethical dilemmas faced by both human and AI characters.
+- Introduction of "The Digital Wanderer" - an AI consciousness questioning the path of convergence
+- Exploration of alternative perspectives on human-AI relations through philosophical and artistic expression
 - **Character Arcs**:
   - Isabella: Faces public backlash and personal challenges in her advocacy.
   - Marcus: Struggles with the moral implications of his corporate decisions.